-These days time is a great commodity.
-Busy lives means needing time (and money) spent in the salon to yield results which support a lifestyle.
-Ladies have tools at home to coif their hair when needed on the weekends or for special occasions.
-What they want is a cut that actually looks amazing on the days they don't have the time (or desire) to put in the effort.
-Hairdressing should always strive to meet this goal and by doing so, a client will be rewarded with an experience which brings enjoyment for days, weeks, and months ahead.
+Time is a great commodity.
+Busy lives require that the time and money spent at the salon should yield results that support a chosen lifestyle.
+While certain clients have tools at home to style their hair when specifically needed, what they all want is a cut that actually looks amazing on the days they don't have the time or desire to put in the effort.
+Hairdressing should always strive to meet this goal and by doing so, a client will be rewarded with an experience that brings contentment for days, weeks and months ahead.